Skip to content

 Can antivirus software cause 0x8024001e?

-Yes, and we saw this specifically with McAfee and Avast during testing.
+Yes, and third-party suites like McAfee and Avast are common culprits.
 Overly aggressive real-time scanning blocks the connection between Windows Update and Microsoft’s servers.
 Temporarily disable yours to test, and if that fixes it, add Windows Update to the whitelist.